onehashai/onehash-connect/help/configure-home-view.md

 # Configure home view

-The home view in Zulip is the view you reach after logging in to the Zulip web app.
+The home view in OneHash Connect is the view you reach after logging in to the OneHash Connect web app.
 You can also navigate to the home view via keyboard shortcuts.

-The home views available in Zulip are [**Inbox**](/help/inbox),
+The home views available in OneHash Connect are [**Inbox**](/help/inbox),
 [Recent conversations](/help/recent-conversations), and
 [All messages](/help/all-messages).
 See